--You do not currently have an open grant with Maryland Humanities.
+-You do not currently have an open grant with with Maryland Humanities.

--You have not received a grant from Maryland Humanities within the last twelve months.
+-You have not received a grant from us within the last twelve months.

 Maryland Humanities does not support scholarly symposia directed toward a limited or specialized audience; scholarships, fellowships, internships, or regular course offerings; book publishing; individual research projects; creative or performing arts; general operating expenses; construction and/or renovation projects; museum or library acquisitions; direct social action or political advocacy; or fundraising or profit making activities.

-Maryland Humanities does not fund projects whose primary purpose is the collection and preservation of oral histories; however, will consider funding the interpretation and dissemination of oral history information to public audiences.
+Maryland Humanities does not fund projects whose primary purpose is the collection and preservation of oral histories.
+Maryland Humanities will consider funding the interpretation and dissemination of oral history information to public audiences.

 You are required to provide financial support for your project.
-The matching funds must be at least equal to the grant amount requested from us.
-The matching funds can be made up of cash and other contributions from the your organization, cash from third parties, in-kind contributions from third parties, or program income.
+The matching funds must be at least equal to the grant amount requested.
+The matching funds can be made up of cash and other contributions from your organization, cash from third parties, in-kind contributions from third parties, or program income.
 You are encouraged to raise third-party cash as an indication of community interest in their project and to demonstrate a partnership between public and private support.